High Net-Worth Divorce in Pennsylvania

 Stock Options and Further Issues in a High Net-Worth Divorce

 In order to see which, if any, stock options will be subject to equitable distribution, an attorney will have to find the grant date and vesting schedule of your stock options.
-These matters, as well as numerous other complex issues, must be handled by highly experienced and meticulous professionals.
+These matters, as well as numerous other complex issues, should be handled by highly experienced and meticulous professionals.
 A legal expert is needed for divorces that include difficult issues in accounting and taxes, or when an extensive art collection or considerable investment holdings are involved.
 Asset valuation, business interests, life insurance policies, and many other legal matters require the collaboration of multiple experts to resolve.

 Qualified Legal Assistance from Divorce Attorneys